sys-bio/tellurium/docs/antimony.rst

    A modified1 "2012-12-11T15:30:15Z"
    A modified2 "2013-01-15T12:25:55Z"

-You can also set the individual components of the 'created' and 'modified' date by keyword:
+You can also set the individual components of the ‘created’ and ‘modified’ date by keyword:

 ::

    A created.year "YYYY"
    A created.month "MM"
    A created.day "DD"
    A created.hour "hh"
    A created.minute "mm"
    A created.second "ss"
    A created.time "hh:mm:ss"

 Flux Balance Constraints
 ~~~~~~~~~~~~~~~~~~~~~~~~